 Surprisingly, these are the most prescribed medications in the United States.
-Physicians often prescribe Benzodiazepine for a long period of time, even though it causes dependence.
+Physicians often prescribe benzodiazepine for a long period of time, even though it causes dependence.
 Outpatient prescriptions increased dramatically in recent years, and sadly also the extreme addiction and overdose cases.

 In fact, overdose deaths involving prescription opioids rose from 3,442 in 1,999 to 17,030 in 2017.
-A combination of Benzodiazepines and opioids resulted in 30% of the deaths.
+A combination of benzodiazepines and opioids resulted in 30% of the deaths.
 At the Center for Network Therapy, we are dedicated to helping people recover from substance abuse and return to their productive roles in their family, workplace, and community.

 Benzodiazepine medications prescribed by doctors to treat anxiety, alcohol withdrawal, insomnia, seizures.
 It’s a popular type of tranquilizer medication.
 Extremely addictive drugs in the benzodiazepine family are Xanax, Ativan, Klonopin, and Valium.

 While working on the central nervous system, the medicine produces muscle relaxation and lowers anxiety levels.
-Popular for the short calmness effects and desired relaxation, benzodiazepine medications are addictive and could lead to severe withdrawal symptoms when stopped abruptly after continues usage.
+Popular for the short calmness effects and desired relaxation, benzodiazepine medications are addictive and could lead to severe withdrawal symptoms when stopped abruptly after continuous usage.